SayedulHoque44/NoteApp/README.md

     step02 : add also 2 line in package.json > in scripts{} "predeploy": "npm run build",
     "deploy": "gh-pages -d build"
-    step03 : go to terminal and : npm i --save gh-pages step04 : again write: npm run deploy , in brnch the name gh-pages will create ,than add to it live link
+    step03 : go to terminal and : npm i --save gh-pages step04 : in router > BrowserRouter make it HashRouter step05 : again write: npm run deploy , in brnch the name gh-pages will create ,than add to it live link